-- Students who must repeat a course are subject to space availability. - Students who fail any course in the program twice are withdrawn from the Surgical Technology program
+- Students who must repeat a course are subject to space availability. - Students who have two failed attempts in the same surgical technology course resulting in a FW or F grade are withdrawn from the Surgical Technology program permanently.

 Carrington College uses technologies and equipment to support the learning process such as: fully functional O.R. table and scrub sink, IV poles, anesthesia machines, transportation gurney, manikins for mock surgery, preptrays, syringes, needles and electrocautery knives.